 Peat overlying Glacial Till and bedrock is normally excavated and temporarily stored for the duration of construction, and then re-used for borrow pit restoration and landscaping post construction, and therefore re-use is required.
-Peat is not anticipated at any of the proposed borrow pit options for the proposed Development.
+Significant thicknesses of peat are not anticipated at any of the proposed borrow pit options for the development.